AdobeDocs/experience-manager-core-components.en/help/developing/data-layer/overview.md

 And then add a boolean property called `enabled` set to `true`.

 Once enabled, you can verify the activation by loading a page of the site outside of the editor.
-When you inspect the page you will see that the Adobe Data Layer is loaded.
+When you inspect the page you will see that the Adobe Client Data Layer is loaded.

 ## Core Components Data Schemas {#data-schemas}